takelwerk/takelage-var/README.md

 ```

 *testvars* is a list containing the ansible variables
-of the first molecule host:
+of the first molecule host.
+Use this if you only have one host:

 ```python
 def test_mytest(testvars):